sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 The following can be added to `src/hooks.js`.
 Isomorphic hooks share the same implementation on the server and the client.
 This is not to be confused with shared hooks, which use separate implementations.

-### rewriteUrl
+### reroute

-This function allows you to rewrite URLs before SvelteKit uses them to determine which route to render.
+This function allows you to change which route get's rendered.
+By returning a different path from it, that new path will be used to determine the route that needs to be rendered.
 It will not change the URL in the browser's address bar, or the value of `event.url`.
 Only the route matching logic is affected.

 ```js
 /// file: src/hooks.router.js